bazaarvoice/emodb/docker/README.md

 Removing volume docker_kafka_data
 ```

+### Logs
+In containers the app configured with 2 appenders:
+- console
+- file

+The file is used to store logs inside a container in the folder `/app/logs/`.
+This folder mounted outside of container in `web-local/target/logs/`.

 ## References / useful but disorganized info that may save you from eating your hat/shoe/umbrella

 ### Gotchas / surprising behavior